2D Flash Shoot 'em Up

 - Suspiciously Similar Song: Certain segments of the background music sound somewhat similar and have a similar tempo to that of He's A Pirate.

 - Tactical Suicide Boss: If the submarine didn't remove every now and then those green orbs circling it, it would be almost completely invulnerable.
 Oh, and there's also the fact that it never goes underwater.
+However, if your cannons are sufficiently upgraded you can shoot the orbs before they move out.

 - Threatening Shark: Inverted, they're the most common and least menacing enemy.